ma-ha/rest-web-ui/html/modules/pong-io/README.md

 				"fillCol":"#DDD"

 A switch by mouse click will do a POST with the id and value to to 'dataURL'.

+### Button
+A button sends only a button press event to the backend.
+The state can be indicated by a LED, if the values array defines a mapping into LED colors.

+	"moduleConfig":{ ...
+		"io":[ ...
+			{
+				"id":"buttonIdXY",
+				"type":"Button",
+				"label":"On/Off",
+				"width":"50", "height":"25",
+				"pos":{ "x":"70", "y":"17" },
+				"values":[
+					{"buttonState":"ON","led":"1"},
+					{"buttonState":"OFF","led":"-1"}
+				]
+			}, ...

+Optional settings:

+ 				"font":"14px Arial",
+ 				"textFillColor":"#00F",
+ 				"textStrokeColor":"#FFF",
+				"lineCol":"#00A",
+				"fillCol":"#DDD"

+A "led" sub-structure may be defined as well.

+A button by mouse click will do a POST with the id to to 'dataURL'.

 ### Display
 Displays can display any text or value (like LCD):